LLMs Are In-Context Bandit Reinforcement Learners: Experimental Setup

 \paragraph{Rewards and Prompt Design}

-We use a deterministic binary reward function.
-Rewards are computed from the gold-standard labels in the dataset.
-We automatically transform the numerical rewards into a natural language format indicating if the model prediction is correct or not, which is more suitable for LLM reasoning. \aautoref{appendix:exp_setup:prompt} provides more details about our prompting.
+We simulate interactive binary rewards from perfect automatic verifiers or human actors interacting with the system.
+We do so by comparing the model outputs with the gold label of each input.
+This is a common practice in studies of the effect of rewards on learning processes~\citep{10.5555/3618408.3618845,lightman2024lets}, for practical convenience.
+We deterministically transform the binary numerical rewards into a natural language format indicating if the model prediction is correct or not, which is more suitable for LLM reasoning.
+This formulation abstracts over challenges like exact numerical interpretation (i.e., of continuous rewards), while focusing on the fundamental skills of exploration and learning from rewards. \aautoref{appendix:exp_setup:prompt} elaborates on our prompting.

 \paragraph{Evaluation}